 Instructions

-- Peel cloves of garlic and mash them, use a garlic press.
+- Peel 2 medium onions and chop them finely.
+Peel 4 cloves garlic and mince them finely, or use a garlic press.

-- Add cubed white bread in a shallow bowl and pour over the warm milk.
-Let the bread cubes soak up all the milk, it takes about 5 minutes.
+- Add cubed 1 and 1/2 cups white bread to a shallow bowl and pour over 3/4 cup milk.
+Allow the bread cubes to soak up all the milk; this takes about 5 minutes.

-- Place ground meat, both beef and pork, in a large mixing bowl.
+- Place 1/2 pound ground pork meat and 1/2 pound ground beef meat in a large mixing bowl.

-- Add chopped onion, mashed garlic, whole egg, soaked bread.
-Taste with crushed caraway seeds, dried marjoram, and ground pepper.
-Add salt.
+- Add chopped onion, minced garlic, 1 egg, and soaked bread.
+Season with 1/2 teaspoon crushed caraway seeds, 1/2 Tablespoon dried marjoram, and 1/2 teaspoon ground black pepper.
+Add 2 teaspoons salt.

-- Mix everything, preferably with your hands.
-Start with a fork, continue with your fingers.
-You need to make a smooth mass out of all ingredients.
-It takes about 2-3 minutes.
-If you find the meatloaf mix too thin, add some bread crumbs.
+- Mix everything together, preferably with your hands.
+Start with a fork, then continue with your fingers until you achieve a smooth consistency, which takes about 2-3 minutes.
+If the meatloaf mixture seems too thin, add some breadcrumbs.

-- Bake the meatloaf for 1 hour, pour the dripping in the bottom of the tray over the meatloaf at least twice.
+- Roast the meatloaf for 1 hour, basting it with the drippings from the bottom of the baking dish at least twice during cooking.

-- Take it out of the oven and let it rest for 10 minutes before serving.
+- Remove it from the oven and let it rest for 10 minutes before serving.

 - Serve warm, sliced, with potatoes (mashed or boiled).